 - If you are using an Ethernet-connected computer, check the Ethernet connection between the computer and the router as described in the previous section. - Make sure that your computer's IP address is on the same subnet as the router.
-If you are using the recommended addressing scheme, your computer's address should be in the range of 192.168.1.2 to 192.168.1.254. - If your computer's IP address is shown as 169.254.x.x, recent versions of Windows and MacOS will generate and assign an IP address if the computer cannot reach a DHCP server.
-These autogenerated addresses are in the range of 169.254.x.x.
+If you are using the recommended addressing scheme, your computer's address should be in the range of 192.168.1.2 to 192.168.1.254. - If your computer's IP address is shown as 169.254.x.x, recent versions of Windows and MacOS generate and assign an IP address if the computer cannot reach a DHCP server.
+These auto-generated addresses are in the range of 169.254.x.x.
 If your IP address is in this range, check the connection from the computer to the router, and reboot your computer. - If your router's IP address was changed and you do not know the current IP address, clear the router's configuration to factory defaults.
 This sets the router's IP address to 192.168.1.1.
-This procedure is explained in Factory Default Settings on page 119. - Make sure that your browser has Java, JavaScript, or ActiveX enabled.
-If you are using Internet Explorer, click Refresh to be sure that the Java applet is loaded. - Try guitting the browser and launching it again. - Make sure that you are using the correct login information.
+This procedure is explained in Factory Settings on page 116. - Make sure that your browser has Java, JavaScript, or ActiveX enabled.
+If you are using Internet Explorer, click Refresh to be sure that the Java applet is loaded. - Try quitting the browser and launching it again. - Make sure that you are using the correct login information.
 The factory default login name is admin, and the password is password.
-Make sure that Caps Lock is off when you enter this information.
+Make sure that Caps Lock is off when you enter this information. - If you are attempting to set up your NETGEAR router as an additional router behind an existing router in your network, consider replacing the existing router.
+NETGEAR does not support such a configuration. - If you are attempting to set up your NETGEAR router as a replacement for an ADSL gateway in your network, the router cannot perform many gateway services.
+For example, the router cannot convert ADSL or cable data into Ethernet networking information.
+NETGEAR does not support such a configuration.